-The only way to obtain that level of proficiency is through countless hours of practice.
-But these hours of practice can’t be just any practice, it has to be deliberate practice of good technique.
+The only way to speed up draw time from a holster is practice.
+But this practice can’t be just any practice, it has to be deliberate practice of good technique.
 Practicing bad technique only makes things worse.
 Practicing without purpose won’t help shooters obtain mastery.

 Here’s the breakdown of a good draw stroke and tips on how to improve it.

 The first step in speeding up your draw stroke is making sure you have an efficient one.
 If you haven’t taken a conceal carry class, go take one.
 Unfortunately, a license to carry class doesn’t count as I don’t know a single state program worth a darn when it comes to teaching actual technique.
 Seriously, go take a conceal carry or other handgun class and it’ll really help you become a better shooter, even if you think you’re already a good one.

 In the meantime, here’s a quick video on drawing a handgun from a concealed holster.

 Slapping on a holster and pulling the gun out a thousand times won’t magically make someone a better shooter.
 It’s critical to break down an entire draw stroke into individual steps and focus on each individual skill.
 Start slowly, and make sure to build good habits.
 If the firing grip is sloppy, it doesn’t matter if you get sights on target quickly.
 If the draw stroke is fast an efficient, poor sight alignment will nullify the speed of the draw stroke.

 When practicing drawing from a holster, pay attention to each step in the draw stroke and what your sights do as they get on target.
 Pay extra attention to consistency.
 Getting a 0.9 second draw stroke once doesn’t matter if your average is 2.1 seconds.